Agents stopped being a party trick the moment they got write access

 A practical build-vs-buy checklist for agent startups:

-- Build: typed tool layer (your verbs), domain policies, workflow state machine, and customer-specific connectors that encode unique process knowledge.
+- Build: your typed tool layer (the verbs), workflow/state management, domain policies, and the connector depth that encodes process knowledge.

-- Buy: base models, embeddings, tracing, feature flags, and standard connectors (e.g., Google Workspace, Slack, Jira) unless they’re core to your differentiation.
+- Buy: base models, embeddings, tracing/telemetry, feature flags, and commodity connectors unless they’re core to your differentiation.

-- Hybrid: retrieval (you may buy the DB but tune chunking, metadata, and access controls aggressively), and evals (buy harnesses but own test cases).
+- Hybrid: retrieval (buy the store; own chunking, metadata, and access controls), and eval harnesses (buy the runner; own the test cases).

-- Avoid early: custom model training unless you have proprietary data at scale and a clear ROI—most teams get more from better tooling and constraints.
+- Avoid early: custom model training unless you have proprietary data, clear ROI, and a plan to maintain it.

 | Metric | Works best when | What you must measure | Common pitfall |